ystero-dev/hampi/README.md

 ## Getting Started

-Right now only a few test cases can be run through `cargo test`.
+Test cases can be run through `cargo test`.
 Or one can checkout the AST for the protocols using `cargo run specs/ngap/*asn`.